How Allconnect reviews internet service providers

 To calculate the ranges for this category, we calculated the average price increases from several major internet providers.

-To get a baseline for this metric, we used the most recent updates to the Consumer Price Index from the Bureau of Labor Statistics, which puts the all-in price for internet at $78.63/mo.
+To get a baseline for this metric, we used the most recent updates to the Consumer Price Index from the Bureau of Labor Statistics, which at the time put the all-in price for internet at $78.63/mo.

 Taken together with the promotional pricing and rate increase metrics, we felt this gave us a strong baseline for understanding the true price of internet plans relative to one another.